Victor-Arum/diabetes-analysis/README.md

 👉 **Improve discharge planning** for older and high-risk patients to reduce early readmissions.
 👉 **Expand combination therapy use** (especially insulin + metformin) to improve recovery rates.
 👉 **Set up better follow-ups** for patients with heart failure and respiratory issues to reduce early readmissions by **12–15%**.
-👉 **Create care plans** for repeat and high-risk patients — this could reduce readmissions and save costs.
+👉 **Create personalised and specialised care plans** for repeat and high-risk patients — this could reduce readmissions and save costs.
 👉 **Invest in outpatient care** and telehealth to improve long-term recovery and reduce repeat visits.